-1.31059 The stability of the chassis, platform, controls, eye- piece, launcher etc. shall be such that there is ade- quate stability during firing.
-1.31060 It shall be possible to secure doors or hatches in the closed and open position.
-1.31061 Weapons/weapon platforms shall be designed so that stowed equipment and ammunition shall not move or be dislodged from their designated places during use.
-Comment: Requirements regarding resistance to mine shock must be taken into account.
+1.301.060 T The stability of the chassis, platform, controls, eye-piece, launcher etc. shall be such that there is adequate stability during firing.
+1.301.061 T It shall be possible to secure doors and hatches in the closed and open position.
+1.301.062 T Weapons/weapon platforms shall be designed so that stowed equipment and ammunition cannot move or be dislodged from their designated places during use.
+Comment: Requirements regarding resistance to mine shock are to be taken into account.